 Simple Panzanella Salad

-Panzanella salad is a popular Tuscan dish.The bread is tossed with the tomatoes and oil, it soaks any remaining juices in the bowl, whilst remaining crispy.
-Perfect served either with a delicious steak.
-This dish is equally great for brunch or breakfast with a fried egg on the side.
+Panzanella salad is a popular Tuscan dish in which crispy bread is tossed with tomatoes and oil, soaking up the juices in the bowl, making a light, refreshing lunch.
+Perfect served either with a delicious steak or with a fried egg on the side.

-lunch time treat • luxury food • freshly grown produce • perfect for a light lunch • vibrant & tasty
+lunch time treat • freshly grown produce • perfect for a light lunch

 Serves: 4 - 6

 - 2 tsp Dijon mustard (optional)

 - ½ a jar Belazu sundried tomatoes and its marinade

 - Cut the tomatoes into bitesize pieces and place in a colander over a bowl.
 Sprinkle with the salt, toss to coat and leave to drain for 15 minutes, reversing the tomato liquid.